nemild/cli_for_full_stack/README.md

-pushd /home/test/ # push directory to stack pushd /home/test/show/ # push directory to stack pushd /home/test/doc/ # push directory to stack dirs -l -p -d # list all the directories popd +1 # pop a particular directory from the list of directories by giving the directory ID
+pushd /home/test/ # push directory to stack pushd /home/test/show/ # push directory to stack pushd /home/test/doc/ # push directory to stack dirs -v # list all directories in stack with index number popd # pop the most recent directory from stack and cd into it popd +1 # pop a particular directory from the list of directories (without going to that directory)
 ```

 #### mkdir: Make Directory